 See the library reading list for this module (Canterbury)

-* identify and apply economic concepts, models and theory to the real world.
+1 Identify and apply economic concepts, models and theory to the real world

-* abstract the essential features of an economic issue, problem and system.
+2 Abstract the essential features of an economic issue, problem and system

-* assimilate, understand and critically evaluate an economic issue in depth.
+3 Assimilate, understand and critically evaluate an economic issue in depth

-* synthesise and critically compare different economic analyses of an economic issue.
+4 Synthesise and critically compare different economic analyses of an economic issue

-* demonstrate the analytical skills required to formulate and consider a range of economic problems and issues.
+5 Demonstrate the analytical skills required to formulate and consider a range of economic problems and issues

-* construct coheret economic arguments by making references to relevant theories and empirical evidence.
+6 Construct coherent economic arguments by making reference to relevant theories and empirical evidence.

 Back to top